Andonome/stories/effect_summaries.md

 Changes the range at which spell can affect the target.
 The spell misses if the range is not exact.

-0. 20 steps + Potency
+0. 10 steps x MP spent
 1. Throwing distance
 1. Shouting distance
 1. Line of sight